KernCore91/-SC-Insurgency-Weapons-Project/README.md

 	4. Load up the map you chose;
 	5. Type in chat *\buy* or type in console give *name of the weapon* and enjoy.

+*If you're still having issues setting up the addon, this [wiki page](https://github.com/KernCore91/-SC-Insurgency-Weapons-Project/wiki/Setting-up-the-addon-as-a-plugin) might help you set it up.*

 ## Additional Content

 #### Buy Menu